Scripture as Interface. A Hermeneutical Reflection on a Concept based in Media Theory

 First, "digitization" not only describes binary data processing or computer based technologies, but is also related to a profound media change that affects our understanding of writtenness.
 In terms of media history, one might compare this change from a “culture of book” to a “digital culture” with the invention of the printing press.1 This implies – and might already serve as a first suggestion for discussion – a concept of "digitality" as both media and cultural change.2

 Second, the hermeneutical question about Scripture and its authority is (also) a question about media.
-It reacts to the "media problem of monotheism" (Nordhofen), i.e. to the necessity of mediating the communication of the un-created God with the created world.3 The Christian tradition places special confidence in biblical texts as witnesses of God, able to reveal the gospel through the Holy Spirit again and again to persons by being read and heard.
+It reacts to the "media problem of monotheism" (Nordhofen), i.e. to the necessity of mediating the communication of the un-created God with the created world.3 This notion of mediality is often not explicitly adressed in Christian dogmatical thinking about Scripture, but implicitly very powerful: The Christian tradition places special confidence in biblical texts as witnesses of God, able to reveal the gospel through the Holy Spirit again and again to persons by being read and heard.
 Therefore, Scripture has a unique authority for the protestant community (sola scriptura) and is described as one of the medium salutis4, in not just a few theological traditions.5

 In the following, I do not want to continue this debate on the level of media theory - I am not qualified to do so and Michael Hemenway has worked refreshingly and very constructively on this issue.13 Rather, I want to relate the medial question (mediality of Scripture) with the hermeneutical question (Scripture as medium) to consider how Scripture can be understood as a medium and then come back to the question of its mediality.14